DenzilSerrao/4CB22AI016/README.md

 ## Running the App

-Start the development server with hot module replacement:
+Start the development server with the command:

 Using npm: